 Set and enforce clear and age-appropriate ground rules.
 It is important to let your child understand that they will not always get their way while playing in a group and this does not give them the right to throw tantrums during a playdate.

 3. Be realistic

-Just like any other relationships, there will be days where the children play together without quarrels and days where there is bound to be arguments and disagreements.
+Just like any other relationship, there will be days where the children play together without quarrels and days where there are bound to be arguments and disagreements.
 You can take on the role of a coach and help children learn from the ups and downs.
-However, don’t be too quick to mediate or step-in to resolve for your children.
+However, don’t be too quick to mediate or step in to resolve for your children.

 4. Freedom of choice

 Give your children the freedom of choice in their play.
-Child-directed play and games where children can make up their own rules are usually the best scenario for mixed-age play.
-Adults often come up with games that have too many rules and instruction, which may take away the space that children have to be creative.
-By giving your children the ownership of their play, they are able to come up with rules that can help them accommodate to others.
+Child-directed play and games where children can make up their own rules are usually the best scenarios for mixed-age play.
+Adults often come up with games that have too many rules and instructions, which may take away the space that children have to be creative.
+By giving your children the ownership of their play, they are able to come up with rules that can help them accommodate others.

 By Lim Xin Rong, Chiam Li Yi Rebekah & Finjie Koh.

 * * * * *